vercel/next.js/examples/cms-sanity/README.md

 To view the preview, go to the post edit page on Sanity, click the three dots above the document and select **Open preview** ([see the instruction here](https://www.sanity.io/docs/preview-content-on-site))

 You should now be able to see the updated title.
-To exit the preview mode, you can click **Click here to exit preview mode** at the top.
+To exit the preview mode, you can click on _"Click here to exit preview mode"_ at the top.

 ### Step 10.
 Deploy on ZEIT Now